 - Talk with your partner (before you have sex) about the importance of preventing STIs for both of you.
-This is a difficult but potentially life saving conversation.
+This is a difficult but very important conversation.

-- If you have ever had unprotected sexual contact even once, or if you notice any symptoms, get checked for infection.
+- If you have ever had unprotected sexual contact, even once, or if you notice any symptoms, get tested.

 I think I have an infection.
 What do I do now?